 Cuisine: Pizza, Italian, pan-Asian | Format: Café-style casual dining | Location: Whitefields, HITEC City | Alcohol: No | IQ’s eco-friendliness score: 3/5

-When a friend told us we should check out ‘Zza Bar, we didn’t know what to expect (the name sounded vaguely Middle-Eastern to me).
-But we were curious, because it was vegetarian and because it was one of the very few pet-friendly places we’d heard about in Hyderabad.
-Visions of eating a good meal with our little rascal in attendance appeared before our eyes.
-Of course, he’s not nearly well-behaved enough to take to a restaurant, but one can dream.
+When a friend told us we should check out ‘Zza Bar a year or two ago, we didn’t know what to expect (the name sounded vaguely Middle-Eastern to me).
+But we were curious, because it was completely vegetarian (at the time), and because it was one of the very few pet-friendly places we’d heard about in Hyderabad.

-We had our doubts, initially.
-But once our food arrived, everything changed!

-I digress.
 We made our way to ‘Zza Bar, and it was only when we got there that we realized that ‘Zza was short for ‘pizza’.
 There was an ‘Aaaah, now I get it’ moment!
 But I confess we had our doubts, initially.

+We had our doubts, initially.
+But once our food arrived, everything changed!

 For one, it was a tiny place, and we hadn’t had great experiences with small places like this.
 Secondly, though we like pizza, we aren’t raving fans like some people we know.
 But once our food arrived, everything changed!
-‘Zza Bar is now our go-to place for pizza and cheesecake.
+As soon as we bit into the pizzas we ordered, we knew it had to be some of the best—if not the best pizza—in Hyderabad.
+‘Zza Bar immediately became our go-to place for pizza (and cheesecake) in Hyderabad.